mprzybylski/mprzybylski/_posts/2023-02-12-bpf-iotrace__Defining_Requirements.md

   * The return time of the most recent `fsync()` system call
   * The entry time of the first write system call
   * The return time of the last successful write system call
-  * The number of times a write was issued to the same file offset as a previous write
+  * The number of times a write operation was issued for the same file offset as a previous write
   * A histogram of `fsync()` latencies

 The above metrics should allow a user to characterize an application's I/O including calculating read and write bandwidths for a single file or an entire directory tree.